phonegap/blog/_posts/blog/2016-12-15-Multiview-plugin-release.md

 ## **Stay Tuned!**

-This is the first version of the API.
-This is only Version 1 of the MultiView Plugin, stay tuned because we will be continually adding more functionality as we incorporate feedback!
+This is the first version of the API...
+More improvements are coming down the pipeline!
+We will be continually adding more functionality as we incorporate feedback!

 ## **Issues**